Travel Writing Courses - A Review of MatadorU New Media School

 I took a look around at courses carefully before making a decision.
 I started with the Gotham Writer's Workshop, based in New York City.
 They offer traditional classroom courses as well as a few classes in an online format.
 Gotham has a fantasitc reputation and is a top choice for writers seeking to expand their skills and perfect their craft.
 At the time I was investigating classes (and when I checked recently) they were not offering their travel writing program online.
 Although I live in the New York area, I wanted a program that could be completed on my schedule.
 They are currently offering an online program for advanced trvel writing.
 The cost is $495.
 An outline of the offering can be found here.
 It is an 11 week course and includes critiques of two of your articles by a New York Times writer.

-Travel Writing: From Press Trips to Punctured Tires is a 10 week class from Writers.com which offers lessons and discussion online for $320.
+Travel Writing: From Press Trips to Punctured Tires isa 10 week class from Writers.com which offers lessons and discussion online for $320.
 The above course doesn't include topics like developing your pitch, approaching editors or building and using social media to advance your career.

 An Overview of the Matador U Program